Student Leadership Principles

 SELF-MOTIVATED LEADERSHIP

-The ideal student volunteer should be creative, have a passion and heartfelt concern for their peers, be a self-motivated producer, and be able to inspire themselves first and then others.
+The ideal student volunteer should be self-motivated, have a passion and heartfelt concern for their peers, be a producer, and able to inspire themselves first and then others.

 Finally